For the Latest Information on COVID-19 in the USA, see:

 Partners in Digital Health (PDH) is committed to supporting diversity, inclusion and egalitarianism across scientific and academic communication and in publishing practices.

 This belief is reflected in our internal journal practices, editorial and peer review boards, in published content, journal and community outreach and ambassador chapters to demonstrate the portfolio’s integrity, trust and values to communities far and wide in tearing down any barriers and borders relating to knowledge, economics, age, race, gender, geography and political views.
-The founder and publisher has stated repeatedly since the journal’s inception, “all are welcome to the table.”
 The journal maintains an objective, unbiased and fair balanced posture at all times.

 Priorities and actions include: